-Take a historic trolley tour with Old Savannah Tours to get yourself familiar with this beautiful city.
-There are 16 ‘on/off’ stops to explore, but if you don’t exit at any of them it will only take ninety minutes.
+Take a historic ‘hop on/off” trolley tour with Old Savannah Tours to get yourself familiar with this beautiful city.
+There are 16 stops to explore, but even if you don’t get off at any of them it will only take ninety minutes roundtrip.
 Time well spent.
 And ask for Angel, she will put the most hilarious spin on history.

 Book a Seat > Hop-On, Hop-Off Historic Savannah Full-Day Trolly Tour